leoschn/Detectability/README.md

 # Detectability extraction and fine tuning

-Implementation of Generation of peptide detectability datasets from single DIA spectra for prediction model fine-tuning paper.
+Implementation of Generation of peptide detectability datasets from single DIA experiment for prediction model fine-tuning paper.
 It includes :
 - Extraction of detectability dataset from [DiaNN](https://github.com/vdemichev/DiaNN) analysis of a single DIA run
 - Finetuning of [pFly](https://github.com/wilhelm-lab/dlomix) model with binary categorical or regression task
 - reduction of a DiaNN search library based on predicted detectability